OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card using only CSS.
-This effect is achieved without any JavaScript, relying solely on CSS transitions and pseudo-elements.
+This document details a CSS-only solution to create an expanding card effect.
 The card expands vertically when hovered over, revealing hidden content.
-This example utilizes plain CSS, but could easily be adapted for frameworks like Tailwind CSS.
+This example utilizes only CSS, avoiding the need for JavaScript, making it lightweight and performant.
+No specific CSS framework (like Tailwind CSS) is used to emphasize the fundamental CSS concepts.

 **Description of the Styling:**

-The core of this effect involves using the `:hover` pseudo-class to trigger a transition on the card's height.
-The hidden content is initially set to `height: 0;` and `overflow: hidden;`.
-On hover, the height is changed to `auto`, revealing the hidden content smoothly thanks to the CSS transition.
-A subtle background color change and border radius modification enhance the visual appeal.
+The card is created using a single `<div>` element with nested divs for the visible and hidden content.
+The key styling involves using the `max-height` property along with transitions to animate the expansion.
+The `overflow: hidden;` property ensures that the hidden content initially remains invisible.
+On hover, the `max-height` is increased to allow the hidden content to become visible, smoothly transitioning thanks to the transition property.

 **Full Code:**